BITSS/ACRE/docs/03-assess.md

           |-------------|-------|------------------------|------------|
           | ...         | ...   | ...                    | ...        |
           |-------------|-------|------------------------|------------|
 Record all this information in the  [assessment tool](https://docs.google.com/spreadsheets/d/1LUIdVFH0OfR70C7z07TYeE-uWzKI_JIeWUMaYhqEKK0/edit#gid=1384504774&range=A1).
-You will be asked to provide this information in the[assessment and improvement survey](ADD LINK).
+You will be asked to provide this information in the [assessment and improvement survey](ADD LINK).

 ### Reproducibility dimensions at the paper level

 In addition to an output-specific assessment of computational reproducibility, there are several practices that facilitate the overall computational reproducibility of the paper.
 These practices are described in detail in the Improvement chapter.
 In this section of assessment it is only required that you verify that the original reproduction package made use of any of the following:

+- master script that runs all the steps
+- readme file
+- standard file organization
 - version control
+- analysis uses open source software
 - dynamic document
-- translate to open source software
-- file organization
 - computing capsule (e.g. CodeOcean, Binder, etc.)

 Congratulations!
 You have now completed the Assessment stage.
 You just provided a concrete building block of knowledge to better understand the state of reproducibility in Economics.